Tag Archives: Michael Kenneth Williams

 The Gambler (2014), Mark Wahlberg, Jessica Lange

-The Gambler, directed by Rupert Wyatt and starring Mark Wahlberg is a film that centre’s on the troubles Jim Bennet.
+The Gambler, directed by Rupert Wyatt and starring Mark Wahlberg is a film that centre’s on the troubles of Jim Bennet.

 Bennett, played by Wahlberg is a man whose continued self destructive behaviour, especially at the most unexpected times, makes it clear to the audience early on, that here is an individual in the midst of a very serious existential crisis.